What is the Medicare Donut Hole?

 - The Plan Finder tool: This handy tool can help you find accurate information on the cost of drugs and determine which plan and pharmacy are the most cost-effective for you.
 After filling in some confidential personal information, it will direct you to an important page of resources.
 Here you will find information on prescription drug assistance programs, pharmaceutical company discounts, community-based programs, and nonprofit and retail drug discount cards available in your area.

 - Qualify for Part D (LIS) also known as Extra Help: Extra Help is a federal program that helps pay for some to most of the out-of-pocket costs of Medicare prescription drug coverage.
-If your monthly income is up to $1,630 in 2021 ($2,198 for couples) and your assets are below specified limits, you may be eligible for Extra Help.
+If your annual income is up to $19,320 in 2022 ($26,130 for couples) and your assets are below specified limits, you may be eligible for Extra Help.
 Those who are enrolled in a Medicare Savings Program (MSP), Medicare and Medicaid, or are on Supplemental Security Income (SSI) automatically qualify for Extra Help.

 - Use two pharmacies: Using two pharmacies may seem a bit inconvenient, but this strategy can be extremely cost-effective.
 Many pharmacies, including those located in grocery stores, offer a list of generic drugs for a low cash price, usually $4 or $5 per prescription.
 If you pay this cash price, your Medicare coverage doesn’t come into play and your prescription is not added to calculations that take you closer to the donut hole.